houserx/terraform-aws-mwaa/README.md

    ✅ Amazon MWAA documentation for more details about [Amazon MWAA](https://docs.aws.amazon.com/mwaa/index.html)

    ✅ Amazon MWAA for Analytics [Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/795e88bb-17e2-498f-82d1-2104f4824168/en-US)

+## Note On Release Versioning

+This fork was made from v0.0.6 of the AWS IA project.
+Releases for HouseRx's Fork will follow semantic versioning beginning at v1.0.0 where:

+- Major version changes will be reserved for any updates to inputs or outputs of the module
+- Minor version changes will be reserved for updates to internal resources without updating inputs or outputs
+- Patch version changes will be reserved for updates which do not change internal resources or module inputs and outputs

+Releases for major versions will be made by creating a new branch named: `houserx-release-vM` and cutting a tag from the branch with tag name: `vM.0.0`

+Releases for minor versions will be made from the major version branch and cutting a tag from that branch with tag name: `vM.m.p`

 ## Amazon MWAA Architecture